-10. Stability & Reactivity

-Stability Conditions to be avoided Stable at room temperature and pressure.
+Stability & Reactivity Stability Stable at room temperature and pressure.
 Stable during normal use.
-Keep from extreme heat and open flames.
+Conditions to be avoided Keep from extreme heat and open flames.
 Do not puncture, crush or incinerate.
 Prevent short circuits.

-Incompatible groups Do not attempt to recharge this battery. content of the battery: oxidising agents, flammable substances.
-Aluminium, acids.
-Substance Specific Incompatibility Hazardous decomposition none known zinc oxides, manganese oxides, carbon dioxide, carbon monoxide. products Hazardous reactions none known
+Incompatible groups Content of the battery: oxidising agents, flammable substances.
+Acids.

+Substance Specific none known

+Incompatibility

+Hazardous decomposition

+zinc oxides, manganese oxides, other metal oxides, carbon dioxide, carbon monoxide.

+products Hazardous reactions none known

-11. Toxicological Information
+Toxicological Information

 Summary

 During normal use the battery are not considered harmful/toxic.

-- The following summary is for the contents of the battery. - IF SWALLOWED: Can cause burning and permanent damage to the mouth and throat. - IF IN EYES: cause permanent eye damage. - IF ON SKIN: causes burns to the skin. - IF INHALED: if vapours are inhaled, these can cause respiratory irritation.
+The following summary is for the contents of the battery.

+IF SWALLOWED: Can cause burning and permanent damage to the mouth and throat.

+IF IN EYES: cause permanent eye damage.